vispz/psvishnu91.github.io/_posts/programming_notes/2022-11-24-python-containers.md

 - Amortised O(1) Union two sets.
 - Amortised O(1) Find if two sets are connected

-We can add other amortised O(1) operations like finding the maximum or minimum size amongst disjoint sets.
+We can add other amortised O(1) operations like finding the maximum size amongst disjoint sets.

 > The actual time complexity is $$O(\alpha(n))$$ where $$\alpha$$ is the inverse